How to Unblock a Shower Drain Without Chemicals

 Wet/Dry Vacuum | Wet/dry vacuum, duct tape or wet cloth | 1.
 Set the vacuum to "liquids" or "wet" mode\n2.
 Cover overflow drain \n3.
 Attach hose to drain \n4.
 Turn on vacuum |

-What can I tell when my shower drain has become clogged?
+What can I tell when my shower drain has become blocked?

 What are the best natural methods to unblock a shower drain?

-Do I need to use chemical drain cleaners to clear my shower?
+Do I need to utilize chemical drain cleaners free my shower?

-What should I do if I need to call an experienced plumber to fix my blocked shower drain?
+What should I do if I need to call a professional plumber about my blocked shower drain?

 Conclusion